 Submit the thesis application form

-One of the first steps in Mobility Online is to fill out the thesis application form (in other words graduation contract).
-You need to discuss the proposal form and the corresponding appendix with your supervisor(s).
-Once you have completed the proposal form and the appendix, submit the signed proposal form together with the (signed) appendix to the Educational Affairs Office (Citadel Building room H436: printed and signed).
+One of the first steps in Mobility Online is to fill out the thesis application/proposal form (in other words graduation contract).
+You need to discuss the form with your supervisor(s).
+Once you have completed the form, please submit the signed form to the Educational Affairs Office (Citadel Building room H436: printed and signed).

 Approval of the ethics committee